mattermost/docs/source/deployment/on-boarding.md

 This document provides instructions for common administrator tasks

-#### Important notes

 ##### **DO NOT manipulate the Mattermost database**
-  - In particular, DO NOT delete data from the database, as Mattermost is designed to stop working if data integrity has been compromised.
-The system is designed to archive content continously and generally assumes data is never deleted.
+  - In particular, DO NOT manually delete data from the database directly.
+Mattermost is designed as a continuous archive and cannot be supported after manual manipulation.
+  - If you need to permanently delete a team or user please use the [Command Line Tool](../administration/command-line-tools.md).

 ### Common Tasks